 Welcome

-Our research techniques include tandem ion mobility spectrometry to isomer- or “shape”-select target ions, quadrupole or time-of-flight mass spectrometry to mass-select target ions, and photoelectron velocity-map imaging to probe target ions.
+Our research techniques include tandem ion mobility spectrometry to isomer- or “shape”-select target ions, quadrupole or time-of-flight mass spectrometry to mass-select target ions, and photoelectron velocity-map imaging to probe the target ions.
 Our experiments are configured so that laser light can be introduced at various points in the ion mobility or time-of-flight regions, allowing maximum flexibility in experimental design—e.g., to photogenerate, separate, and then probe short-lived photoisomers.

 The ultimate goal is to enable isomer-specific spectroscopy and dynamics, whether involving geometric isomers, tautomers, deprotomers, cluster geometries, and so on.
 Target molecular systems of interest at present include anions of biochromophores such as that in green flourescent protein (GFP) and derivatives like cyan and kaede, hydroxycinnamates, flavins, and conjugated polyenes.
 We are actively investigating a range of photomolecular motors and photoswitches, including those based on azobenzenes, stilbenes, and ring-opening/ring-closing reactions.
 Photoswitches that have multiple isomers or photoswitchable states are of particular interest.